beagleboard/vsx-examples/PocketBeagle-2/button/README.md

 ## Goal

-Wait for button press on `P2.33` (i.e. Left Button on TechLab Cape).
+Wait for button press on `P1.29` (i.e. Right Button on TechLab Cape).

 ## Overview